-Hoping to reach Harrisburg, or better yet, Philadelphia, the Confederate forces were engaged in a number of battles before they reached Pennsylvania, including the battles at Brandy Station, Winchester, Aldie, Middleburg, and Upperville, Virginia.
+Hoping to reach Harrisburg, or better yet, Philadelphia, the Confederate forces were engaged in several battles before they reached Pennsylvania, including the battles at Brandy Station, Winchester, Aldie, Middleburg, and Upperville, Virginia.

 In the meantime, the Pennsylvania Governor was scrambling to raise regiments of volunteer militia to repel the threatened invasion.
 Known as the Emergency of 1863, thousands of refugees from Pennsylvania and Maryland fled northward and eastward to avoid the oncoming Confederates.

-Both commanding generals were criticized for their conduct of the campaign — Lee for his unwarranted reliance on unseasoned commanders and his authorization of Pickett’s charge; and Meade for failing to organize his forces to counterattack and pursue the fleeing enemy.
+Both commanding generals were criticized for their campaign’s conduct — Lee for his unwarranted reliance on unseasoned commanders and his authorization of Pickett’s charge; and Meade for failing to organize his forces to counterattack and pursue the fleeing enemy.
 The campaign marked the high point of the Confederate activity during the war; thereafter, the South’s fortunes went into a marked decline.